OpenVisualCloud/Media-Communications-Mesh/docs/Runbook.md

     mesh-agent -p 50051
     ```

-    This starts the Mesh Agent with ProxyAPI listening on the port 50051 for incoming connections from Media Proxies.
+    This starts the Mesh Agent with Proxy API listening on the port 50051 for incoming connections from Media Proxies.

     See additional command line arguments in the [Mesh Agent](MeshAgent.md) documentation.